Causes of Calf Pain and When to Worry

 Blood Tests

-Among these, the erythrocyte sedimentation rate (ESR) and C-reactive protein (CRP) tests can detect general inflammation common with infections.
+Certain blood tests may help identify the cause of calf pain.
+Erythrocyte sedimentation rate (ESR) and C-reactive protein (CRP) tests can detect general inflammation common with infections.

 A D-dimer test may be ordered to help diagnose DVT or pulmonary embolism.
 D-dimers are fragments of proteins the body produces as it breaks blood clots down, so a positive test means there may be a blood clot somewhere in your body.